INPEACE Began Active Operations in 1994

 In 1994, three visionary community-minded educators from Kauaʻi and Honolulu came together to create INPEACE.
-As Native Hawaiians, both Sherlyn and Alice brought their unique perspectives to the work.
-Together with Kathy, who had been working in Native Hawaiian education for years, they all had a strong commitment to community and culture-based education.
-Sharing food, traveling together, and having extensive conversations led to the following core principles and beliefs that ground the agency to this day:
+As Native Hawaiians, both Sherlyn and Alice brought unique perspectives to their mission.
+Partnering with Kathy, who had years of experience of her own in Native Hawaiian education, they forged a strong team committed to community and culture-based education.

 - Education will improve quality of life.

 - Community partnerships are essential to the educational process.